 The federal government awards billions of dollars every year in construction contracts.
 These projects cover everything from constructing government buildings to improving infrastructure to even classified jobs.
 To maintain fairness and impartiality in rewarding these lucrative jobs, the federal government is required to employ a highly regulated sealed bidding process.

 The Federal Acquisition Regulation (FAR) oversees the sealed bidding process, ensuring that all proposals adhere to employment regulations like affirmative action and minimum wage.
-Contractors may have a better chance of securing these profitable jobs with a concise understanding of the process and expectations.
+Contractors may have a better chance of securing these profitable jobs with a clear understanding of the process and expectations.

 Government agencies seeking contractors first issue an Invitation for Bids (IFB).
 The IFB contains all relevant details about the project, regulated by FAR rules for accuracy and clarity.
 The agency then advertises the IFB in trade journals, contractor mailing lists, the federal government’s Commerce Business Daily (CBD) and elsewhere.
 Contractors can then begin to submit bids.